web-genie-ai/web-genie-ai/README.md

 - Generation: The miner generates the code for the application and submits it.
 - Evaluation: Validators review the submission:
   - Accuracy: Does the application have all the features mentioned in the prompt?
-  - Efficiency: Is the code optimized for performance?
+  - Efficiency: Is the code optimized for performance(Code quality and lighthouse score)?
   - Innovation: Does the application include any additional features or optimizations not explicitly requested but beneficial?
 - Ranking: Validators rank this submission against others.
 - Rewarding: Based on the ranking, the miner receives TAO rewards.